 On a personal level in trying to create or affirm a strong sense of who we are, we often try to distance ourselves from the confusing or painful elements of our past.
 Sometimes we reject all of it – even those elements which could positively impact the forging of our “unique” identities.
-This is the baby/bathwater syndrome.
+The baby/bathwater syndrome…….

 So I wish we could turn the world inside out for a while.
 You know, everything would be reversed:

 – white would be black or brown, yellow, red and vice versa

 – the rich would be poor and poor nations wealthy and rich with resources